-at the 2018 Mission Conference in Erdenet, Mongolia
+at the 30th Anniversary of the DMM in Erdenet, Mongolia

 Brian and Louise, have served in missions since 1987.
 From the Navajo Tribe to Outer Mongolia, their passion has been to see Jesus glorified and lifted up among those who have never known Him.

 From 1993-1996 their team pioneered a church planting movement in Erdenet, Mongolia that continues to grow under fully indigenous leadership to this day.
 Their Mongolian disciples are now training and sending out their own missionaries to other unreached people groups.

 The story of the work in Erdenet can be read in Brian’s book: There’s a Sheep in my Bathtub (Asteroidea Books), and in the case study article – “Mongols Follow the Khan of Khans” – included in Perspectives on the World Christian Movement: A Reader, ed.
 Winter & Hawthorne (William Carey Library).

 Brian Hogan is a Church Planting Coach and Frontier Mission leader with Youth With A Mission (YWAM).
 Brian trains disciple makers (church planters) worldwide to launch new movements of rapidly multiplying indigenous churches among peoples who have never before experienced life with Jesus Christ.
 He also is a major mobilizer of this work force through his yearly teaching in over 50 Perspectives On the World Christian Movement classes (locations) across North America.